Never Guess At the SBA Affiliation Rules, You May be Wrong.

 There is no discretion for OHA or the SBA for that matter is to grant mercy dues to the confusing rules.
 OHA ruled in the Size Appeal of Excellus case, the small business awardee “still would not qualify as a small business for the instant procurement.
 This is true because parties to a joint venture are affiliated with one another for any procurement performed by that joint venture, unless an exception applies.”
 Citing 13 CFR 121.103(h)(2).

 OHA stated that joint venture affiliation exception exists when each member of a joint venture is small.
 Citing 13 CFR 121.103(h)(3)(i).

-In Size Appeal of Excellus, one of the joint ventures was not a small business.
-The real question are:
+In Size Appeal of Excellus, one of the companies was not a small business.
+The real question is:

-- How do you set a up a joint venture that still has a fail safe in place when there is a problem?
+- How do you set up a joint venture that still has a fail-safe in place when there is a problem?